Risk Factors

 Our failure to successfully establish new license agreements with pharmaceutical companies for the development and commercialization of our other products in development may adversely impair our ability to develop, market and sell such products.

 The AD Pharma Agreement grants AD Pharma an exclusive license to develop and commercialize LTX-03 in the US.
-The Zyla Agreement grants Zyla an exclusive worldwide license to develop and commercialize Oxaydo®.
+The Assertio Agreement grants Assertio an exclusive worldwide license to develop and commercialize Oxaydo.
 Our license agreement with KemPharm Inc., or the KemPharm Agreement, grants exclusive worldwide rights to KemPharm to utilize our Aversion® technology in certain of KemPharm’s prodrug products.
-Our license agreement with MainPointe grants exclusive rights in the U.S. and Canada (with option rights to expand the licensed territory) to our Nexafed® products with option rights to certain other pseudoephedrine-containing products utilizing our Impede® technology.
-We believe that opportunities exist to enter into license agreements similar to the AD Pharma Agreement, Zyla Agreement, the KemPharm Agreement and the MainPointe Agreement with other pharmaceutical company partners for the development and commercialization of our LIMITx™, Impede® and Aversion® Technologies in the United States and worldwide.
+Our license agreement with MainPointe grants exclusive rights in the U.S. and Canada (with option rights to expand the licensed territory) to our Nexafed products with option rights to certain other pseudoephedrine-containing products utilizing our Impede® technology.
+We believe that opportunities exist to enter into license agreements similar to the AD Pharma Agreement, Assertio Agreement, the KemPharm Agreement and the MainPointe Agreement with other pharmaceutical company partners for the development and commercialization of our LIMITx™, Impede® and Aversion® Technologies in the United States and worldwide.
 However, there can be no assurance that we will be successful in entering into such license agreements in the future.
 If we are unable to enter into such agreements, our ability to develop and commercialize our product candidates, and our financial condition and results of operations, would be materially adversely affected.

 If our licensees do not satisfy their obligations, we will be unable to develop our licensed product candidates.